 Standby Generators: Standby generators are those that are installed permanently by professionals.
 They are protected by an insulated weatherproof housing that keeps them relatively quiet.
 They are connected to natural gas (not gasoline) so they can run uninterrupted if needed.
 Standby generators start automatically, within seconds of a power outage.
 The power generated is transferred to the main circuit breaker panel, through a whole house transfer switch.
 The standby generator can be sized to handle the entire power needs of the house, and with regular maintenance is relatively worry-free.
 If you have a loved one running critical medical equipment, the standby kicks in right away, leaving nothing to chance.
 The generator starts regardless of if anybody is home, which gives homeowners a great sense of security.
 Although the initial investment is more substantial than its portable cohort, standby units can last about 15 years (we recommend maintaining every couple of years for maximum life).

 If you are considering purchasing a generator, we can help you run through the appliances watt/kilowatt usage needed to keep your household running to make an informed decision about what makes sense for your household.
-Give BelRed Energy Solutions a call.
+Give BelRed a call.
 We can help you keep the lights on during the next power outage.

 What Our Clients Say